 Experiment Methods

-e set 10 traps, let them soak for ~24 hours and pulled them.
+For a given trial, we set 10 traps, let them soak for ~24 hours and pulled them.
 We immediately placed the prawns into a saltwater filled fish tote.

 Treatment Stage

 We distributed the prawns into (usually) 5 treatment groups (0 minutes, 30 minutes, 60 minutes, 90 minutes, 120 minutes).
 Each group received a different colour rostrum band.
 The prawns were left on the boat deck for their assigned treatment time.
 After their time was up, they were placed in a bag and hung over the side of the boat until all treatment times were done (~2 hours).